 This course presents an overview of the principles and fundamentals of Economics.
 The course emphasizes the topics of economics foundations, microeconomics, macroeconomics, and world economics.

-GEN300 Environmental Science - 4.5 Credit Hours
+GEN300 Environmental Science - 4.5 Credit Hours (55 contact hours)

 This course provides students with an understanding of environmental science that includes energy principles, relationships of organisms in ecosystems, and human impacts.